 Is an assembler directive.
-It is used to give a value to a symbol.
+You use it to give a value to a symbol.
 In Example 5-3 on page 5-14 it assigns the value 2 to num.
 When num is used elsewhere in the code, the value 2 is substituted.
 Using EQU in this way is similar to using #define to define a constant in C.